lucasgomes-eti/androidarch.kotlin/README.md

 >Android architecture components are part of [Android Jetpack](https://developer.android.com/jetpack/).
 They are a collection of libraries that help you design robust, testable, and maintainable apps.
 Start with classes for managing your UI component lifecycle and handling data persistence.

 ## Usage
-1. Download the zip folder of this project to your projects folder.
+* Download the zip folder of this project to your projects folder.
+* After extract the zip, follow [these instructions](https://stackoverflow.com/questions/1213430/how-to-fully-delete-a-git-repository-created-with-init) to delete the current git control version, then you can create your own.

-2. Rename the package name to whatever you want.
+* Rename the project to whatever you want by doing these follow steps:
+    * Rename your project folder
+    * On android manifest rename the package name using Refactor > Rename... > Rename package > Do Refactor
+    * On your gradle module file rename the applicationId
+    * On string resources xml file rename the **app_name** string
-3. Rename the database name on DatabaseModule class to whatever you want.
+    * Rename the database name on **DatabaseModule** class.

-4. You're good to go!
+* You're good to go!

 ## Libraries used
 * [Anko](https://github.com/Kotlin/anko)